prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 <img src={CheckpointSyncPresent} />

 Note that currently, Prysm's implementation syncs forward-only.
 The process of syncing backwards towards the genesis block is called "backfilling", and will be supported in a future Prysm release.
 Backfilling isn't required to run a validator - it's only required if you want to run an archive node, serve peer node requests, or query chain history through your local beacon node.

+## Frequently asked questions

+**Where can I learn more about checkpoint sync and related concepts?** <br/>

+ - [Gasper](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/gasper/) describes the concept of finality in the context of Gasper, the consensus mechanism securing proof-of-stake Ethereum.
+ - [What happens after finality in Ethereum PoS](https://hackmd.io/@prysmaticlabs/finality) provides an in-depth explanation of finality.
+ - [Proof of Stake](https://ethereum.org/pt/developers/docs/consensus-mechanisms/pos/) is a great place to learn about Ethereum Proof of Stake.

 <RequestUpdateWidget />